anabcm/data-etl/etl/geo/dimensions.md

 # Data México Dimensión Geografía

-The National Institute of Statistics and Geography (INEGI) provides through its official website the Unique Catalog of IDs of Geostatistical, State, Municipal and Local Areas, which allows to reference locations ([https://www.inegi.org.mx/app/ageeml/] (https://www.inegi.org.mx/app/ageeml/)).
+The National Institute of Statistics and Geography (INEGI) provides the Unique Catalog of IDs of Geostatistical, State, Municipal and Local Areas through its official website.
+For reference the original files can be found here:
+- [https://www.inegi.org.mx/app/ageeml/](https://www.inegi.org.mx/app/ageeml/) (Using the April 2019 standard)

-This standard is used as the reference for the construction of Geography Dimension in DataMéxico.
+This standard is used as the reference for the construction of all shared Geography Dimensions in DataMéxico.
 However, to ensure a good performance of the site, the IDs must following two criteria:

-- To be integer numbers
+- Be integer numbers
-- There must not be two identical identifiers, although these belong to a different depth level (ie, the municipality ID must be different to entity ID or location ID)
+- There must not be two identical identifiers, unless these belong to a different depth level (ie, there municipality ID must be different to entity ID or location ID)

 We preprocessed the INEGI IDs, using the following methodology: